 The academic, research, and clinical training of all PhD students is the responsibility of the PhD Program in Clinical Psychology, which is located under the Division of Psychology in the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine.
-The PhD Program in Clinical Psychology (the Program) is headed by the Director of Clinical Training (DCT), who also serves as the Director of Graduate Studies (DGS).
-The DCT/DGS receives support in running the program from the Associate Director of the program.
-The DCT/DGS maintains an advisory body, the Education and Clinical Training Committee (ETC), which meets monthly during the academic year.
-The ETC is the primary decision-making body for the Program, evaluating and making ongoing changes to the Program's overarching philosophy, objectives and competencies, curriculum, research and clinical training, admissions, as well as evaluations of briefings of departmental, university, regional, and national events affecting the Program.
-The ETC evaluates student progress annually and is the body to which students may appeal a decision by the DCT/DGS or one of the Program's committees.
+The PhD Program in Clinical Psychology (the Program) is headed by the Director of Clinical Training (DCT).
+The DCT receives support in running the program from the Director of Graduate Studies (DGS) and the Associate Director (AD).
+The DGS and AD oversee all graduate and clinical training programs within the Division of Psychology, including the Master of Arts in Clinical Psychology and the Clinical Psychology Internship program.
+The DGS also maintains an advisory body for the PhD and MA graduate programs, the Education and Clinical Training Committee (ETC), which meets monthly during the academic year.
+The ETC is the primary decision-making body for the PhD Program, evaluating and making ongoing changes to the Program's overarching philosophy, objectives and competencies, curriculum, research and clinical training, admissions, as well as evaluations of briefings of departmental, university, regional, and national events affecting the Program.
+The ETC evaluates student progress annually and is the body to which students may appeal a decision by the DCT or one of the Program's committees.
 The ETC is composed of core and associated faculty members in the PhD program.
 There are also two student representatives included in the ETC from the PhD program, as well as two students from the department's Master of Arts program in Clinical Psychology.

-The DCT/DGS and ETC are also supported by the Clinical Training Committee (CTC).
-The CTC is a standing committee with a dedicated Chair, under the strategic guidance and oversight of the DCT/DGS and the ETC. The CTC provides oversight for student clinical training by serving as a liaison to the practicum sites, managing the Clinical Mentors Program, and coordinating the Clinical Qualifying Examination process (further details provided below).
+The DCT and ETC are also supported by the Clinical Training Committee (CTC).
+The CTC is a standing committee with a dedicated Chair, under the strategic guidance and oversight of the DCT and the ETC. The CTC provides oversight for student clinical training by serving as a liaison to the practicum sites, managing the Clinical Mentors Program, and coordinating the Clinical Qualifying Examination process (further details provided below).
 The CTC is comprised of 15 to 20 faculty members representing the 5 major areas of study of the program: adult, child, neuropsychology, behavioral medicine, and forensic.
-The CTC meets at least twice a year along with the DCT/DGS to review student progress in clinical domains and to review its own operations.
+The CTC meets at least twice a year along with the DCT to review student progress in clinical domains and to review its own operations.
 The Chair of the CTC attends ETC meetings as necessary to provide communication and continuity in the education and clinical training structure of the Program.

-Additional ad hoc committees are appointed at the discretion of the DCT/DGS, with consultation from the ETC, to address concerns, make recommendations, or design programmatic improvements to the PhD program.
+Additional ad hoc committees are appointed at the discretion of the DCT, with consultation from the ETC, to address concerns, make recommendations, or design programmatic improvements to the PhD program.